thuntran/costofliving/README.md

 ```

 This is an example of how to plot the difference in average cost of
-living and net salary of a single person earning minimum wage in one or
+living and net salary of a single person earning minimum wage in
-multiple states in the USA:
+Massachusetts, Texas, Illinois, and Alabama:

 ``` r
 avg_col_multiple_states_plot(c("MA","TX","IL","AL"))